 - 1. Ensuring that vehicles and equipment are capable of accommodating all handicapped users for whom the service is designed, and that vehicles and equipment are maintained in proper operating condition; - 2.
-Ensuring that a sufficient number of spare vehicles are available to maintain the levels of service called for in the program; - Ensuring that personnel used in providing this service are trained and supervised so that they operate vehicles and equipment safely and properly, and treat handicapped users of the service in a courteous and respectful way; - 4.
+Ensuring that a sufficient number of spare vehicles are available to maintain the levels of service called for in the program; - 3.
+Ensuring that personnel used in providing this service are trained and supervised so that they operate vehicles and equipment safely and properly, and treat handicapped users of the service in a courteous and respectful way; - 4.
 Ensuring that adequate assistance and information concerning the use of this service are available to handicapped persons, including those with vision or hearing impairments.
-This obligation would include making adequate communications capacity available to enable handicapped users to obtain information about the service and to enable such users to make requests for service; - 5.
+This obligation would include making adequate communications capacity available to enable all potential handicapped users to obtain information about the service and to enable such users to make requests for service; - 5.
 Ensuring that service is provided in a timely manner in accordance with the times service has been requested or with scheduled pick-up times; and - 6.
-Ensuring that eligible handicapped persons capable of using the recipient's regular service for the general public are not denied the service on the basis of the nature of their handicap or type of mobility assistance device--such as canes, crutches, walkers, or guide dogs--the handicapped user may require, even though the recipient may also provide a specialized transportation service for handicapped individuals.
+Ensuring that eligible handicapped persons capable of using the recipient's regular service for the general public are not denied the use of the regular bus service on the basis of the nature of their handicap or type of mobility assistance device--such as canes, crutches, walkers, or guide dogs--the handicapped user may require, even though the recipient may also provide a specialized transportation service for handicapped individuals.

 UMTA will monitor the compliance of each recipient through a regular review process required for each recipient under the UMTA Section 9 transit assistance program.
 Under the Section 9 program, UMTA is required every three years to review and evaluate the entire spectrum of each Section 9 recipient's federally assisted mass transit activities.
+For recipients of federal transit assistance other than UMTA Section 9 funds, who would normally not be subject to the UMTA review process, UMTA will conduct a similar triennial review and evaluation of the performance under this regulation just as if such a review were in conjunction with the Section 9 review process.

 If a recipient falls behind the schedule for phasing in the transportation service prescribed under its adopted program, the recipient must submit a report to UMTA.
 This "slippage" report must describe the problem or delay experienced, the reasons for the problem or delay, and the corrected action or actions the recipient has taken or has proposed to take to ensure that the approved implementation schedule for its prescribed service is met.
 The report is to be submitted to UMTA by no later than the program approval anniversary date of any year in which any such slippage occurs.
 This same reporting requirement will apply after the recipient's proposed service has been fully implemented for any year in which the recipient's service for any reason falls below the prescribed performance level.
-Failure to make the required report to UMTA is, in itself, a ground for a recipient's being found in non-compliance with the obligations under the final rule.
+Failure to make the required report to UMTA is, in itself, a ground for a recipient's being found in noncompliance with the obligations under the final rule.
+A recipient who is determined by UMTA to be in noncompliance with the provisions of the final rule may ultimately face legal proceedings brought by the U. S. Department of Justice and the suspension or termination of, or refusal to grant or continue federal assistance to, the recipient's programs and activities which are not in compliance with the rule.